Tier, the Berlin-based scooter rental startup, raises €25M as European e-scooter market heats up

 As one person familiar with Gadowski’s previous modus operandi put it: “He’s good at fundraising. $100 million wouldn’t be hard for Lukasz to raise.
 He raised over a $1 billion in equity for Delivery Hero and made a lot of people money”.
 In other words, we might expect to see some investors previously associated with Delivery Hero take part.

 More intriguingly, one source, albeit based on limited information, said that if the mega round is true it will be fascinating to witness a number of top European VCs “colluding” in a bid to keep Silicon Valley at bay.
-The general sentiment is that they don’t want the potentially lucrative e-scooter space, which appears to have very promising unit economics, to be rolled over by a U.S. company in the same way that Uber swept into Europe and overtook much of the local competition.
+The general sentiment is that the top European VCs don’t want the potentially lucrative e-scooter space, which appears to have very promising unit economics, to be rolled over by a U.S. company in the same way that Uber swept into Europe and overtook much of the local competition.